Schema Integration in DBMS

-Basically for large databases with many expected users and applications the view integration approach of designing individual schema and then merging them can be used.
-Because the individual views can be kept relatively small to simplified the design of the schema.
-However, the methodology for integrating the views into a global database schemas is needed.
-Schema Integration basically divided into the following subtask.
+Definition: Schema integration is used to merge two or more database schemas into a single schema that can store data from both the original databases.
+For large databases with many expected users and applications, the integration approach of designing individual schema and then merging them can be used.
+Because the individual views can be kept relatively small and simple.
+Schema Integration is divided into the following subtask.

 1. Identifying correspondences and conflicts among the schema: